Pallid harrier

-The pale or pallid harrier (Circus macrourus) is a migratory bird of prey of the harrier subfamily.
-The scientific name is derived from the Ancient Greek.
-Circus is from kirkos, referring to a bird of prey named for its circling flight (kirkos, "circle"), probably the hen harrier and macrourus is "long-tailed", from makros, "long" and -ouros "-tailed".
+The pallid harrier (Circus macrourus) is a species of harrier, a bird of prey in the family Accipitridae.
 It breeds in southern parts of eastern Europe and central Asia and Iran and winters mainly in India and southeast Asia.
 It is a rare but increasing vagrant to Great Britain and western Europe.
 In 2017 a pair of pallid harriers nested in a barley field in the Netherlands; they raised four chicks, the first recording breeding of the species in the country.
 In 2019, a pair bred in Spain for the first time.

 This medium-sized raptor breeds on open plains, bogs and heathland.
 In winter it is a bird of open country.